Brunoocn/Movel-Parts/README.md

 ## 🔖 Layout

-You can view the project layout through [this link] (https://www.figma.com/file/wxiUPqCojX8geVBjEYpenz/Movelparts?node-id=0%3A1).
-You must have an account on [Figma] (http://figma.com/) to access it.
+You can view the project layout through [this link](https://www.figma.com/file/wxiUPqCojX8geVBjEYpenz/Movelparts?node-id=0%3A1).
+You must have an account on [Figma](http://figma.com/) to access it.